 - Credit

-- ICT Disaster plan

-- ICT Risk and Vulnerability Analysis

 - Liquidity, including ILAAP (contingency cf. Recovery Plan)

+- Recovery plan and ICT Disaster plan

 These documents must also be approved by the Board.

 4.1.5 Work processes and procedures

 Process descriptions describe and document operation and responsibility in detail based on corporate structure, allocation of tasks and responsibilities, choice of products and services, and instructions and procedures.